hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 Meanwhile, the frontend server will perform regular checks on how much time has passed.
 Depending on the time allocation (from 2 to 4 hours) associated with the workshop, the frontend server will send a reminder email usually a hour before the end of the time allocated.
 The time count actually starts when participants hit the register for the workshop button.
 It is mentioned in the terms and conditions.

-F﻿inally, when the time is up:

-T﻿he frontend server sends a new order to the backend to:

-P﻿erform either CLEANUP or RESET  action for the dedicated studentid.
+F﻿inally, when the time is up, the frontend server sends a new order to the backend to perform either CLEANUP or RESET action for the dedicated studentid.

-T﻿his means:
+**RESET subtasks:**

-* Resetting any infrastructure that was requiered for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..)
+* It Resets any infrastructure that was required for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..).
-* G﻿enerate a random Password for the allocated student
+* It g﻿enerates a random password for the allocated student.
-* D﻿elete the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshop)
+* It d﻿eletes the workshop content on the JupyterHub server in the dedicated student home directory (Notebooks files necessary for the workshop).
-* Send back through API Calls to the frontend server the confirmation of the CLEANUP or RESET of the workshop along with the student details (Password)
+* It sends back to the frontend server the confirmation of the CLEANUP or RESET of the workshop along with the student details (i.e password) through API Calls.

 4﻿.The frontend server gets its different tables updated: